Today, we visited yet another lesser known Portland, Oregon gem buried deep in Southeast Portland — historic and lush Leach Botanical Garden.

-40 weeks + 4 days.
-My question to Lori today, “Do you ever feel like you’re just waiting around for something to happen?”
+Lori’s 40 weeks + 4 days along.
+My question to Lori today, “Do you ever feel like you’re just waiting around for something?”

 But we really don’t like waiting.
-So we fill the days as much as possible, enjoying the particular brand of spontaneity and mobility that we know now until it evolves into something a little different.
+So we fill our days enjoying a particular brand of spontaneity and mobility that we know is about to evolve into something a little different.

 Being mid-June, we were surprised to see so few flowers in bloom, but the garden was more than worth exploring regardless.

 The Leach Botanical Garden is home to over 2,000 species of plants, including alpines, medicinal herbs, rock garden plants, camellias, and 125 species of ferns.